Sonny Umpad: Weapons

 In conjunction with his martial art, Umpad was a craftsman, hand making many artist-grade weapons for students and friends.
 He was among the first to create light, viable padded sticks for training, coming up with not one but several designs.
 Other creations included knives, swords, spears, axes, whips and more, often made from common materials, based on both traditional and street weapons of the Philippines.
 Some of his students continue this tradition as well, designing and making weapons for use in training.

 Umpad was keen to use modern technology.
 From early days he videotaped students’ classes, creating an archival history documenting his art.
 Additionally, he and a few of his past and current students were interviewed and filmed in 2006 for a video produced by the Dog Brothers, The Grandfathers Speak Vol. 2, Maestro Sonny Umpad.

 Death

 Umpad died at home from cancer on August 24, 2006, at the age of 58.
 He was able in his last few months to see different generations of his students come together as a community which is dedicated to propagating his art.

 Sonny Umpad's Legacy

 Over the course of 30 years Sonny Umpad trained many people in the art of eskrima.
-His students stand as a testament to his commitment to passing on the art of Visayan Style, corto kadena/larga mano eskrima.
 Sonny promoted a number of these students to the rank of guro (teacher).
 The curriculum taught by these individuals will vary depending upon the era the student trained in (early, middle or late).
 The early era concentrating in more traditional eskrima drills and training, the middle and late eras focused on Sonny's many innovations.